SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 	* *instance variables*

-		**nextWordToDisplay:** the index of the next word to display in the complete transcription
+		**message:** a message usefull when the displayed part is out of the trancripted part **id:** the id of the transcription system **nextWordToDisplay:** the index of the next word to display in the complete transcription
-		**this.currentHighlightedIndex:** the index of the currently highlighted word in the displayed part
+		**currentHighlightedIndex:** the index of the currently highlighted word in the displayed part
-		**this.currentWordStart:** the index of the first word displayed in the complete transcription
+		**currentWordStart:** the index of the first word displayed in the complete transcription
-		**this.currentWordEnd:** the index of the last word displayed in the complete transcription
+		**currentWordEnd:** the index of the last word displayed in the complete transcription
-		**this.step:** the number of word displayed at a time
+		**step:** the number of word displayed at a time
-		**this.nextTimeToDisplay:** the start of the next word to display
+		**nextTimeToDisplay:** the start of the next word to display
-		**this.transcription:** an array of wordObject to display
+		**transcription:** an array of wordObject to display

 	**WordToAdd:** represents a word object that will have to be inserted in a transcription (they are inserted at the end because of the shift)